-Yellowstone, a place near and dear to our hearts, is a park full of intriguing history, fascinating geology, and abundant wildlife.
-There truly is no other place like it on earth, and we hope this list of 11 fun facts will motivate you to visit our world’s first national park!
+Yellowstone National Park, a place near and dear to our hearts, is a park full of intriguing history, fascinating geology, and abundant wildlife.
+There truly is no other place like it on earth, and we hope this list of 11 Yellowstone fun facts will motivate you to visit our world’s first national park!

 6. Did you know that there isn’t one place in the park where you can see both the Upper and Lower Falls of the Yellowstone River at the same time?
 This is because after plunging 109 feet over the Upper Falls, the Yellowstone River makes a large S-turn before it plunges another 308 feet over the Lower Falls.
 Our favorite spot to view the Upper Falls – the brink!
 Our favorite spot to view the Lower Falls – Artist Point.

 Did you know that the Madison River Valley just inside the park’s West Entrance is home to one of the only herds of elk that don’t migrate out of the park during the winter months?
-Most elk migrate to lower elevations during the winter to seek out food as well as shelter during the calving season.
+Most elk migrate to lower elevations during the winter to seek out food as well as a shelter during the calving season.
 This valley though appears to contain everything they need to maintain a year-round presence; hence, the lack of movement!
 How’s that for a Yellowstone fun fact?

-Truth be told, it’s hard to pick only 11 fun facts to share about Yellowstone, our favorite national park!
-This wonderland has delighted visitors for over 150 years and can only truly be appreciated through your five senses.
+Truth be told, it’s hard to pick only 11 Yellowstone National Park Facts.
+It’s our favorite national park!
+This wonderland has delighted visitors for over 150 years and can only be truly appreciated through your five senses.